Choline: Signs and symptoms

 Symptomatic choline deficiency is rare in humans.
-Most obtain sufficient amounts of it from the diet and are able to biosynthesize limited amounts of it.
+Most obtain sufficient amounts of it from the diet and can biosynthesize limited amounts of it via PEMT.
 Symptomatic deficiency is often caused by certain diseases or by other indirect causes.
 Severe deficiency causes muscle damage and non-alcoholic fatty liver disease, which may develop into cirrhosis.

 Besides humans, fatty liver is also a typical sign of choline deficiency in other animals.
 Bleeding in the kidneys can also occur in some species.
-This is suspected to be due to deficiency of choline derived trimethylglycine, which functions as an osmoregulator.
+This is suspected to be due to a deficiency of choline-derived trimethylglycine, which functions as an osmoregulator.

 Causes and mechanisms

-Estrogen production is a relevant factor which predisposes individuals to deficiency along with low dietary choline intake.
-Estrogens activate phosphatidylcholine producing PEMT enzymes.
-Women before menopause have lower dietary need for choline than men due to women's higher estrogen production.
+Estrogen production is a relevant factor that predisposes individuals to deficiency, along with low dietary choline intake.
+Estrogens activate phosphatidylcholine-producing PEMT enzymes.
+Women before menopause have a lower dietary need for choline than men due to women's higher estrogen production.
 Without estrogen therapy, the choline needs of post-menopausal women are similar to men's.
 Some single-nucleotide polymorphisms (genetic factors) affecting choline and folate metabolism are also relevant.
 Certain gut microbes also degrade choline more efficiently than others, so they are also relevant.

-In deficiency, availability of phosphatidylcholines in the liver are decreased – these are needed for formation of VLDLs.
-Thus VLDL-mediated fatty acid transport out of the liver decreases leading to fat accumulation in the liver.
+In deficiency, the availability of phosphatidylcholines in the liver is decreased – these are needed for the formation of VLDLs.
+Thus, VLDL-mediated fatty acid transport out of the liver decreases, leading to fat accumulation in the liver.
 Other simultaneously occurring mechanisms explaining the observed liver damage have also been suggested.
 For example, choline phospholipids are also needed in mitochondrial membranes.
-Their inavailability leads to the inability of mitochondrial membranes to maintain proper electrochemical gradient, which, among other things, is needed for degrading fatty acids via β-oxidation.
-Fat metabolism within liver therefore decreases.
+Their unavailability leads to the inability of mitochondrial membranes to maintain proper electrochemical gradient, which, among other things, is needed for degrading fatty acids via β-oxidation.
+Fat metabolism within the liver therefore, decreases.

 Excess intake

 Excessive doses of choline can have adverse effects.
-Daily 8–20 g doses of choline, for example, have been found to cause low blood pressure, nausea, diarrhea and fish-like body odor.
+Daily 8–20 g doses of choline, for example, have been found to cause low blood pressure, nausea, diarrhea, and fish-like body odor.
 The odor is due to trimethylamine (TMA) formed by the gut microbes from the unabsorbed choline (see trimethylaminuria).

 The liver oxidizes TMA to trimethylamine N-oxide (TMAO).
 Elevated levels of TMA and TMAO in the body have been linked to increased risk of atherosclerosis and mortality.
-Thus, excessive choline intake has been hypothetized to increase these risks in addition to carnitine, which also is formed into TMA and TMAO by gut bacteria.
+Thus, excessive choline intake has been hypothesized to increase these risks in addition to carnitine, which also is formed into TMA and TMAO by gut bacteria.
 However, choline intake has not been shown to increase the risk of dying from cardiovascular diseases.
 It is plausible that elevated TMA and TMAO levels are just a symptom of other underlying illnesses or genetic factors that predispose individuals for increased mortality.
-Such factors may have not been properly accounted for in certain studies observing TMA and TMAO level related mortality.
-Causality may be reverse or confounding and large choline intake might not increase mortality in humans.
+Such factors may not have been properly accounted for in certain studies observing TMA and TMAO level-related mortality.
+Causality may be reversed or confounded, and large choline intake might not increase mortality in humans.
 For example, kidney dysfunction predisposes for cardiovascular diseases, but can also decrease TMA and TMAO excretion.